kubermatic/docs/content/kubeone/master/_index.en.md

 ## Features

-* Supports Kubernetes 1.15+ High-Available (HA) clusters
+* Supports all upstream-supported Kubernetes versions
 * Uses kubeadm to provision clusters
 * Comes with a straightforward and easy to use CLI
-* Choice of Linux distributions between Ubuntu, CentOS and CoreOS
+* Choice of Linux distributions between Ubuntu, CentOS/RHEL and CoreOS
 * Integrates with [Cluster-API][5] and [Kubermatic machine-controller][6] to
   manage worker nodes
 * Integrates with Terraform for sourcing data about infrastructure and control